Philosophical Café

 Start 5.00 pm

-Only 75.6 per cent of eligible voters took part in the 2019 National Council elections in Austria.
-This means that voter turnout fell by a further 4.4 per cent compared to the 80 per cent in the 2017 election, meaning that the elected politicians represent fewer and fewer people in relation to the population.
+Only 75.6 percent of eligible voters took part in the 2019 National Council elections in Austria.
+This means that voter turnout fell by a further 4.4 percent compared to the 80 percent in the 2017 election, meaning that the elected politicians represent fewer and fewer people in relation to the population.
 Austria's future democratic development lies in overcoming the challenge of the increasing rise of authoritarian attitudes towards foreigners, migrants, etc. Is it still justified under the rule of law for parties elected with only a small majority to form governments through tactical skilfulness in order to then make far-reaching decisions for a large part of the population?

 Free participation!